 - One of the simplest tasks that homeowners can do is check the thermostat.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working properly and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running properly and heating your home’s air.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in broken blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can result in failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?